nicolasmiaguchiku/Feijuca.Auth/docs/docs/keycloakMandatoryConfigs.md

   - Group and role management
   - Realm and client creation

+> Remember to click on Filter by realm roles to see the right option to be added.

 ![Add service role to the client](https://res.cloudinary.com/dbyrluup1/image/upload/vlsnxeyrqqtcctood0ve "Add service role to the client")

 ---